brainbot-com/ethevents/docs/index.rst

 - Read our :doc:`developer tutorial </tutorials/query>`
 - Familiarise yourself with the `Elasticsearch Query DSL <https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html>`__.
 - Understand the schema and how events are :doc:`mapped </endpoints/index>`
+- Leverage our :doc:`example queries </example-queries/index>` and build your own queries.
 - Build a simple :doc:`web app </tutorials/block-explorer>` querying and displaying blockchain data.